-You don't have to include references, quotes or a bibliography in your assignments, though you may get extra marks for doing so.
+You don't have to include references, quotes or a bibliography in your assignments, but it's good practise.

-If you use someone else's words, state where you sourced them from.
+If you choose to use someone else's words, state where you sourced them from.

 If you add references, Microsoft Word will organise them neatly for you.
 To insert a citation, click the References Tab on the Ribbon.